Business and Finance

 Is there specific training that is needed in the training triad categories below?

-Employees training will involve the provision of the technical training on the accounting software usage.
+Employee training will involve technical training on accounting software usage.
 Professional training will include four aspects.
-First, logging into respective user accounts after successful starting of the program.
-The second aspect is using the system to post entries as well as in checking errors.
-The other element is using the system in generating charts and reports revealing the firm’s financial performance trends.
-Finally, reversing entries made and to track the user who posted the entries.
-Also, training on business skills such as coaching and time management will be provided.
+First, log into the respective user accounts after the program has started successfully.
+The second aspect is using the system to post entries as well as to check errors.
+The other element is using the system to generate charts and reports revealing the firm’s financial performance trends.
+Finally, reversing entries were made to track the user who posted the entries.
+Also, training on business skills, such as coaching and time management, will be provided.
 Coaching training enables employees to assist their colleagues in using the system.
-Skills on time management enable the employees to know task prioritization as they conduct their duties.
+Time management skills enable employees to prioritize tasks as they conduct their duties.

 What is the expected return on the investment (ROI)?

-ROI is a used in investment’s efficiency evaluation or in comparing the efficiency of different investments.
+ROI is used in investment efficiency evaluation or in comparing the efficiency of different investments.
 The firm will use an improved version of Xero accounting software.
-The company will spend $540 annually on the software inclusive of training expenditure.
+The company will spend $540 annually on the software, including training expenditures.
 The firm will save $720 annually.
 The net profit is:

 $720-$540 = $180